stevelr/zenkit-codegen/README.md

-Code generator to create Zenkit client library in Rust, based on lists and fields in user workspace.
+Code generator to create Zenkit client library in Rust, based on user-defined workspace schema.
 Like ORM for Zenkit.

 Greatly simplifies writing reliable and performant Rust clients for Zenkit - can substantially reduce (by more than 50%) the amount of code required